 Matthew Felton is an Adjunct Assistant Professor of Public Service of NYU’s Robert F. Wagner Graduate School of Public Service.
 He serves as the Associate Vice President of Health Finance and Revenue Cycle for Greater New York Hospital Association (GNYHA).
 He has worked in Revenue Cycle for 17 years, directing different hospitals across the country.
 Matthew is a member of the Healthcare Financial Management Association, NUBC, and ASC X12, and has served on various work groups and committees with the Centers for Medicare & Medicaid services.
-Matthew has a BS in Finance from Florida State University and is expecting to earn his Master’s in Health Care Management from Saint Leo University in May of 2018.
+Matthew has a BS in Finance from Florida State University and a MBA in Healthcare Management from Saint Leo University.

 Advanced Health Care Payment Systems is designed to familiarize students with the various health care payment systems that are used by various healthcare payers.
 The course focuses on Medicare's prospective payment systems for hospital and other provider type reimbursement.
 It also covers New York State Medicaid reimbursement issues and provides a general understanding of the healthcare charge structure.
 The course will also focus on the fundamentals of establishing a compliance program to identify and prevent fraud and abuse issues.